EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 one of them, introduce the other for a separate task.
 Observe, did it work out?
 Do I need to phase out one in favor of another?

-If possible never "pull" a developer completely off a project, unless of course its requested / required. (do the words "burning your bridges" sound familiar?)
+If possible never "pull" a developer completely off a project, unless of course it's requested / required. (do the words "burning your bridges" sound familiar?)

 Always talk to the developer in private about whatever the issue is, and always point out to